aspose-diagram/Aspose.Diagram-Documentation/java/developer-guide/working-with-pages/retrieve-get-copy-and-insert-a-page/_index.md

 ### **Insert a Blank Page Programming Sample**
 The following piece of code inserts a blank page in the Visio Drawing:

-{{< gist "aspose-diagram" "92a05cb833bad6d60de2968c96b40ee4" "Examples-src-main-java-com-aspose-diagram-examples-Pages-InsertBlankPageInVisio-InsertBlankPageInVisio.java" >}}
+{{< gist "aspose-diagram-gists" "a970e3b0531843f718d7f46abf12d56a" "Examples-src-main-java-com-aspose-diagram-examples-Pages-InsertBlankPageInVisio-InsertBlankPageInVisio.java" >}}
 ## **Move Page position in the Visio drawing**
 Aspose.Diagram for Java API can move page position in the Visio drawing.
 The moveTo method, exposed by the Page class, helps developers to move the page position.
 ### **Move Page position Programming Sample**